-The total contribution rate was 18.5% (9% employee, 9.5% employer) for the year ended December 31, 2020, and 18% for the year ended December 31, 2019, split equally between the employees and the employers.
-Effective January 1, 2018, in addition to the employer contributions made by the County and Rangeview pursuant to Section 4.1 of the Plan, the County has agreed to reallocate at least 0.314 mills from the total County mill levy to fund Plan costs and expenses and to contribute such reallocated mill levy amounts to the Plan as they are collected, but in no event shall the County contribute less than two million dollars (\$2,000,000) from any source, including the General Fund, each calendar year (such amount, the "Annual Additional Contribution") until the first calendar year following the first year that the Plan is at least eighty percent (80%) funded on both a market and actuarial basis as determined by the Plan's actuary and presented in the annual actuarial valuation report.
+The total contribution rate was 19% (9% employee, 10% employer) for the year ended December 31, 2021, and 18.5% (9% employee, 9.5% employer) for the year ended December 31, 2020.
+Effective January 1, 2018, in addition to the employer contributions made by the County and Rangeview pursuant to Section 4.1 of the Plan, the County has agreed to reallocate at least 0.314 mills from the total County mill levy to fund Plan costs and expenses and to contribute such reallocated mill levy amounts to the Plan as they are collected, but in no event shall the County contribute less than two million dollars (\$2,000,000) from any source, including the General Fund, each calendar year (such amount, the Annual Additional Contribution) until the first calendar year following the first year that the Plan is at least eighty percent (80%) funded on both a market and actuarial basis as determined by the Plan's actuary and presented in the annual actuarial valuation report.
 The Library District shall have no obligation to make an additional contribution to the Plan under this agreement.
-Contributions made pursuant to this agreement are included in employer contributions on the statement of changes in fiduciary net position and totaled \$2,455,845 and \$2,012,610 in 2020 and 2019, respectively.
+Contributions made pursuant to this agreement are included in employer contributions on the statement of changes in fiduciary net position and totaled \$2,606,320 and \$2,455,845 in 2021 and 2020, respectively.